Stephen Sullivan on making Seahawks debut on defense: ‘I didn’t see this in a million years’

 “Been some nights I didn’t know where my next meal was going to come from,” he said in April.
 “I didn’t know if I would have clean clothes for school.”

-Sullivan overcame all of that not only to become a highly-touted recruit at Donaldsonville (La.)
-HIgh and earn a scholarship to LSU but also then earn a degree in interdisciplinary studies, becoming the first college graduate in his family.
+Sullivan overcame all of that not only to become a highly touted recruit at Donaldsonville (La.)
+High and earn a scholarship to LSU but also earn a degree in interdisciplinary studies, becoming the first college graduate in his family.

 “It got me here,’’ Sullivan said Sunday when asked about the challenges of his youth.
 “So who’s to say it didn’t help me get to this point, you know?”

-“This point” Sunday was bailing out the Seahawks with some critical snaps at the LEO/rush end position with Benson Mayowa unable to play due to an ankle injury and Carlos Dunlap not yet available as he goes through the league’s COVID-19 testing protocol after being acquired on Wednesday.
+“This point” Sunday was bailing out the Seahawks with some critical snaps at the LEO/rush-end position with Benson Mayowa unable to play due to an ankle injury and Carlos Dunlap not yet available as he goes through the league’s COVID-19 testing protocol after he was acquired Wednesday.

-It was a role the Seahawks began envisioning he might be able to fill a few weeks ago when they moved him to defensive end from tight end.
+It was a role the Seahawks began envisioning a few weeks ago when they moved him from tight end to defensive end.

-As Sullivan told it, Carroll was watching him work on the scout punt return team one day “and saw me get off the ball.
+As Sullivan told it, Carroll was watching him work on the scout punt-return team one day “and saw me get off the ball.
 After that rep, he asked me if I had ever played defensive end.
 I told him I had in high school and he asked me if I would ever give it a shot.
-I was like ‘yeah, why not?’’’
+I was like ‘yeah, why not?’”

-Sullivan began quietly working at defensive end with the team letting the move be known when it updated its roster after the bye week noting he was now both a defensive end and tight end and had a new number, 48, allowing him to play both spots.
+Sullivan began quietly working at defensive end with the team letting the move be known when it updated its roster after the bye week, noting he was now a defensive end and tight end and had a new number, 48, allowing him to play both spots.

-Sullivan is listed at 6-5, 245 and ran a 4.66 40 at the NFL Combine where he also was measured to have an 85-inch wingspan that was longer than any defensive linemen there (Jadeveon Clowney, just to name one prominent end, has an 83-inch wingspan).
+Sullivan is listed at 6-foot-5, 245 pounds and ran a 4.66 second 40-yard dash at the NFL combine where he was measured with an 85-inch wingspan that was longer than any defensive linemen there (Jadeveon Clowney, just to name one prominent end, has an 83-inch wingspan).

 “He’s such a good athlete,’’ Carroll said.